Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Detection rates for hyperfine couplings extracted from experimental data

 As noted in Ref. \cite{takacs2024accurate}, there is a known sign inconsistency between the experimentally reported parallel components of hyperfine values and the values computed theoretically.
 To maintain consistency, we use the sign convention of the experimental data.
 The hyperfine components computed with the HSE06 hybrid functional in Ref. \cite{takacs2024accurate}, which we also use in this work, were validated against three separate experimental datasets: Refs. \cite{dreau2012high, taminiau2012detection, van2024mapping}.
 One of these datasets is the same as the one we use for validation here.
 Because the HSE06 functional was tested on multiple datasets, we consider it a reliable choice for this study and are not overly concerned about overfitting to a single dataset.
+In Fig. \ref{fig:validation}(d), the yellow points correspond to all posterior hyperfines sampled by the MCMC algorithm, whereas the crosses indicate experimentally observed spins.
+The crosses plotted in Fig. \ref{fig:validation}(d) correspond to columns 7 and 8 (rather than columns 4 and 5) in Table \ref{tab:hf_compare}, which was chosen to better visualize the correspondence between spins that could be recovered and the posterior hyperfine distribution.
+That is, all plotted crosses correspond to DFT-computed hyperfines, and in Tables 2 and 3 we provide the subset of spins for which we consider the DFT-computed hyperfines and experimentally measured hyperfines to be equivalent.
+The matching criterion uses both lattice positions and hyperfine couplings to identify corresponding spins.